kvfi/old_kvfi/resources/files/posts/Facebook.md

 attacks.
 Facebook <a href="http://www.stonekettle.com/2016/09/renegade-911.html">censored it</a>, apparently for political reasons.

-This shows the danger of depending on facebook.
+This shows the danger of depending on Facebook.

 * Facebook <a href="https://www.theguardian.com/technology/2016/may/13/facebook-turkish-government-zed-books">deleted
 without explanation the page of a publisher in the UK</a> that had posted